sinbad/UEScripts/doc/Package.md

 number of other features.

-This script operates based on a `packageconfig.json` file which must be present in the root of your UE4 project.
+This script operates based on a `packageconfig.json` file which must be present in the root of your Unreal project.
 Please see the [Package Config File docs](PackageConfig.md) for a full description of this file.

 ```